benschermel/keydb-ppa/README.md

-# keydb-ppa
-Official PPA Repo for KeyDB

-This is under development.
-README will be updated when repo is complete and stable
+### This repo will be deprecated along with Launcpad

+### The official PPA for KeyDB is now hosted from keydb.dev.
+You can see instruction here https://docs.keydb.dev/docs/ppa-deb/